How To Make Crème Mousseline

 Adding the butter

-When the pastry cream is cool, beat the softened butter in a stand mixer using the whisk attachment at high speed until it’s smooth, creamy, and a lighter color.
+- Whip softened butter in a stand mixer with the whisk attachment at high speed until it’s smooth, creamy, and a lighter color.

-Add the cooled pastry cream to the butter a bit at a time, whipping at medium speed until you achieve a smooth, airy mousseline cream.
+- Add the cooled pastry cream to the butter a bit at a time, whipping at medium speed until you have a smooth, airy mousseline cream.

 This can happen if the pastry cream is too cold when added which causes the butter to get too cold and the mixture will split.
 To fix this, grab a couple of tablespoons of the mixture and heat it in the microwave.
 Add this back to the mixture and beat it again until smooth.
 Alternatively, warm the whole bowl of cream gently over a hot water bath for a few seconds until the edges just begin to melt.
 Then whip it until creamy.